 Diplochlamys spec.

-Diagnosis: Test membranous, hemispherical to spherical, greyish-yellow, bilayered; inner hyaline sac enclosing the cell with flexible aperture, outer layer more stiff, consists of loosely arranged organic spheres.
-Size c. up to 400 µm.
-Endoplasm granular; multinucleate, nuclei spherical with irregular nucleoli, dispersed throughout the nucleus, each nucleus c.
-18 µm.
+Diagnosis: Membranous shell, ranging from hemispherical to spherical, greyish-yellow, and bilayered; inner hyaline sac enclosing the cell with flexible aperture; outer layer is more rigid, composed of loosely arranged organic spheres.
+Size up to approximately 400 µm.
+Granular endoplasm; multinucleate, with spherical nuclei containing irregular nucleoli, dispersed throughout each nucleus.

 Ecology: Sphagnum, Austria (Mittermoor, Tirol)

-Remarks: This undescribed species resembles D. vestita Penard, 1909, but is much larger.
-The nuclei of D. vestita are much smaller (3-5 µm) and its structure is different (one central nucleolus).
+Remarks: This undescribed species resembles D. vestita Penard, 1909, but is significantly larger.
+The nuclei of D. vestita are considerably smaller (3-5 µm) and have a different structure, with a single central nucleolus.

-This new species was abundant in Sphagnum, but is hard to manipulate because of the dense covering with debris which makes it extremely difficult to observe the cytoplasm, number of nuclei and kind of food.
-With some luck I managed to press cytoplasm out of the membranous test.
-It was rather clear without food particles.
+This new species was abundant in Sphagnum but proved difficult to manipulate due to a dense debris covering, making it extremely challenging to observe the cytoplasm, number of nuclei, and type of food.
+With some effort, I was able to press cytoplasm out of the membranous test.
+It appeared relatively clear and devoid of food particles.